umbraco/UmbracoDocs/Umbraco-Uno/Going-live/index.md

 - Latitude
 - Longitude

-You can reach the general SEO under your home node > Settings > General.
+You can reach the general SEO under your home page > Settings > General.

 There is more documentation about SEO at these pages [General settings](../Uno-pedia/Settings/General-Settings/index.md/#SEO) and [Specific settings](../Uno-pedia/Settings/Specific-Settings/#SEO)